 Wondering what to get the tinkerer in your life this holiday season?
 Whether they are a young inventor in training or a lifelong hardware hacker, Arduino boards and accessories make for perfect creative gifts!

 In this article we will cover various Arduino-related gift ideas.
 Whether the person you are buying for is a total beginner, or a seasoned microcontroller expert — there is something here for all ages and levels.
-If you aren’t sure what an Arduino is, our Arduino introduction covers all the basics.
+If you aren’t sure what an Arduino is, see our introduction to Arduino and beginner’s guide to Arduino.

 An Arduino is a perfect gift for anyone creative, as they can be used in so many different ways.
 The simplest way to get someone started is to buy a pre-made starter kit which provides all of the components needed — along with the Arduino board itself.
 Most starter kits contain similar items, though our starter kit guide should help you pick out which one would make the perfect gift.